Ebb Tide (The Wire): Plot

-Frank Sobotka, the treasurer of a stevedores union, meets with fellow union leader Nat Coxson, who is angry that the Baltimore grain pier is still in a state of disrepair.
+At Locust Point, Frank Sobotka, the secretary-treasurer of a stevedores union, meets with fellow union leader Nat Coxson, who is angry that the Baltimore grain pier is still in a state of disrepair.
 The two disagree over lobbying tactics; Frank wishes to push for having the canal dredged, an ambitious and expensive project that will employ far more people than the grain pier alone, while Nat urges him to set his sights lower by focusing on rehabilitation of the grain pier.

-Frank later tells his nephew Nick to see someone named "The Greek" about a shipping container they have coming in.
+Frank tells his nephew Nick to see someone named "The Greek" about a shipping container they have coming in.
 Frank confronts his son Ziggy over losing a container.
 Later, he visits a church where he has donated a stained glass window and asks the priest, Father Lewandowski, to set up a meeting with Senator Barbara Mikulski to discuss difficulties at the docks, including the grain pier.
-Valchek delivers his own window to the church but is angry that Frank's union beat him to it, and apparently donated much more money to the church than the police and fire unions combined were able to.
+Valchek delivers his own window to the church but is angry that Frank's union beat him to it and apparently donated much more money to the church than the police and fire unions combined were able to.
 At Delores' bar, the stevedores riotously discuss days gone by.
 Ziggy shows off and exposes himself while standing on a table.

 The following morning, Nick is met by Ziggy and Johnny Fifty on his way to meet with The Greek about the container and tells Frank that their cut will be the same.
 Frank and Thomas "Horseface" Pakusa are dismayed when Sergei "Serge" Malatov, The Greek's lieutenant, leaves the container sitting on the dock for several hours.
 When they insist that he get on with things, Sergei drives away.
 Frank orders Horseface to "lose" the container in the stack, so as to make it less conspicuous.
 Later, Maryland Transportation Authority Police officer Beadie Russell stumbles across the container and notices the broken customs seal.
 She finds the bodies of over a dozen young women inside and calls for backup.
 Frank and the stevedores gather around as the police arrive.